BLCM/BLCMods/Borderlands 2 mods/Freya/CHARACTER/ZER0/readme.md

 - v1.0: Initial release
 - v1.1: Clean up of some code, misinformation fixed and Behavior Edits for Action Skill
 - v1.2: Renamed Assassin Hologram to Predat0r Hologram, Added ADS Speed to Spectre and Critical Ascension now gives you worse Recharge Rate instead of worse Max Health.
+- v1.3: Fixed a bug with Critical Ascension gaining +15 seconds for every stack lost